jaksle/StableDistributions.jl/README.md

 ## Fitting

 Given data sample one can find best fitting stable distribution using method `fit(Stable, sample)`.
 It uses algorithm based on finding parameters which best fit sample characteristic function.
 This methods is considered to be efficient and quick.
-Alternatively, one can use `fit_quantile(Stable, sample)` which uses older McCulloch's quantile method.
+Alternatively, one can use `fit_quantile(Stable, sample)` which uses older McCulloch's quantile method in type-0 parametrisation.
 This method is considered to be generally worse but can be useful for additional checks, e.g. when there are doubts about the reliability of the estimation.